thermalogic/SEES/guide/BuildingSoftwareEnvironment.md

 Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
 It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Python, PHP, Go) and runtimes (such as .NET and Unity).

-* 1  Download and Installl Visual Studio Code
+* 1  Download and Install Visual Studio Code

     https://code.visualstudio.com/